-DHR and MitoSOX Red Fluorescence Assay.
-The cells were supplemented with either 10 μM DHR or 5 μM MitoSOX Red for 30 minutes and subsequently exposed for the last 10 minutes to arsenite.
-In other experiments, cells were exposed for increasing time intervals to arsenite, and DHR was added to the culture medium in the last 30 minutes of incubation.
-After the treatments, the cells were washed three times with saline A, and fluorescence images were captured with a BX-51 microscope (Olympus, Milan, Italy) equipped with a SPOT-RT camera unit (Diagnostic Instruments, Delta Sistemi, Rome, Italy) using an Olympus LCAch 40×/0.55 objective lens.
+The cells were supplemented with either 10 μM DHR or 5 μM MitoSOX Red 30 min and subsequently exposed for the last 10 min to arsenite.
+In other experiments, cells were exposed for increasing time intervals to arsenite, and DHR was added to the culture medium in the last 30 min of incubation.
+After the treatments, the cells were washed three times with saline A and fluorescence images were captured with a BX-51 microscope (Olympus, Milan, Italy), equipped with a SPOT-RT camera unit (Diagnostic Instruments, Delta Sistemi, Rome, Italy) using an Olympus LCAch 40 x/0.55 objective lens.
 The excitation and emission wavelengths were 488 and 515 nm (DHR) and 510 and 580 nm (MitoSOX red), with a 5-nm slit width for both emission and excitation.
-Images were collected with exposure times of 100-400 milliseconds, digitally acquired, and processed for fluorescence determination at the single-cell level on a personal computer using ImageJ software.
-Mean fluorescence values were determined by averaging the fluorescence values of at least 50 cells per treatment condition per experiment.
+Images were collected with exposure times of 100-400 ms, digitally acquired and processed for fluorescence determination at the single cell level on a personal computer using ImageJ software.
+Mean fluorescence values were determined by averaging the fluorescence values of at least 50 cells/treatment condition/experiment.

-Measurement of Intracellular Free Calcium Levels and Mitochondrial Ca2+.
-Cells were treated for 30 minutes with either 4 μ M Fluo-4-acetoxymethyl ester or 10 μ M Rhod 2-acetoxymethyl ester and subsequently exposed for the last 10 minutes to arsenite.
-After the treatments, the cells were washed three times with saline A and subsequently analyzed with a fluorescence microscope.
+Measurement of intracellular free calcium levels and mitochondrial Ca2+

+Cells were treated for 30 min with either 4 μM Fluo-4-acetoxymethyl ester or 10 μM Rhod 2-acetoxymethyl ester and subsequently exposed for the last 10 min to arsenite.
+After the treatments, the cells were washed three times with saline A and subsequently analysed with a fluorescence microscope.
 The resulting images were taken and processed as described above.
-The excitation and emission wavelengths were 488 and 515 nm (Fluo-4) and 540 and 590 nm (Rhod-2), with a 5-nm slit width for both emission and excitation.
-Images were collected with exposure times of 100-400 milliseconds, digitally acquired, and processed for fluorescence determination at the single-cell level on a personal computer using the ImageJ software.
-Mean fluorescence values were determined by averaging the fluorescence values of at least 50 cells per treatment condition per experiment.
-Western Blot Analysis.
-After treatments, the cells were lysed as described in Guidarelli et al. (2019a).
-Equal amounts of proteins (25 μ g) were loaded in each lane, separated by PAGE in the presence of SDS, transferred to polyvinyldiene difluoride membranes, and probed with antibodies against phosphorylated p47^{phox} or p47^{phox}.
-Details on Western blotting apparatus and conditions are reported elsewhere (Guidarelli et al., 2019a).
-Antibody against p47^{phox} was used to assess the equal loading of the lanes.
+The excitation and emission wavelengths were 488 and 515 nm (Fluo-4), and 540 and 590 nm (Rhod-2) with a 5-nm slit width for both emission and excitation.
+Images were collected with exposure times of 100-400 ms, digitally acquired and processed for fluorescence determination at the single cell level on a personal computer using the J-Image software.
+Mean fluorescence values were determined by averaging the fluorescence values of at least 50 cells/treatment condition/experiment.